Ne4rBy/ne4rby.github.io/_posts/2024-05-23-devvortex_writeup.md

 js                      [Status: 301, Size: 178, Words: 6, Lines: 8, Duration: 138ms]
 ```

-Those folders are now even worth looking, so at this point my best option is to fuzz subdomains, this is usually made with `gobuster vhost` but i really like `ffuf`.
+Those folders are not even worth looking, so at this point my best option is to fuzz subdomains, this is usually made with `gobuster vhost` but i really like `ffuf`.

 ---
 ### Fuzzing Subdomains